 Outside Coursework In addition to seven credits taken in District 204 each year, students may take outside coursework for graduation requirements and electives.
 Prior approval from the student’s high school guidance department is required for all coursework in the following categories: correspondence, online, or summer courses.
 A maximum of 2.0 credits of outside coursework will be accepted during four years in high school.
 Grades earned in pre-approved courses taken outside of the district will be noted on the student’s transcript and be included in the GPA.
 These courses will not be eligible for honors weighting, even if they are designated as honors or AP courses.

 High school level courses taken between middle school and high school will not be counted for high school credit.
 These courses may be considered for course placement.
-Any potential change in placement requires approval from the high school principal or designee.
+Any potential change in placement requires prior approval from the high school principal or designee.
 Students must report proposed summer school activities to the high school principal/designee prior to May 31st.
 Upon completion of the summer work, the school may conduct a local assessment (end-of-course assessment) of the student’s skill level which will guide course placement.

 Weighted Grades Indian Prairie School District weights the grades earned in certain high school classes.
 Grades from the following courses are given 1.0 extra weight: